JohnXLivingston/peertube-plugin-livechat/README.md

 Thanks to [ritimo](https://www.ritimo.org/) for the financial support.

-Thanks to [Code Lutin](https://www.codelutin.com/) for the financial support.
+Thanks to [Code Lutin](https://www.codelutin.com/) and [Rétribution Copie Publique](https://copiepublique.fr/) for the financial support.